zyinghua/faceswap-diffusion/README.md

 ```

 ## Training
-Please firstly download the `glint360k_r100.pth` for the Face ID encoder from [here](https://cloud.tsinghua.edu.cn/d/962ccd4b243442a3a144/?p=%2Fcheckpoints%2FDiffSwap&mode=list).

 You will need to set up training environment config first, please run `accelerate config`, and follow the below setup as default (change as needed based on your specific environment).
 ```bash
 - This machine